SandroHc/rs-translation-tools/README.md

 ## Development

-You will need [Node.js](https://nodejs.org) installed (tested only with version 12.16.1).
+As a prerequisite, install [Node.js](https://nodejs.org) (tested only with version 12.16.1).
+You will also need [Yarn v1](https://classic.yarnpkg.com/en/docs/install).

+First, download all the dependencies by running `yarn install` on the project directory.

-To run the Node server locally type `npm start`.
+Now you can start the Node server locally by typing `yarn start`.
 The server will be available at [localhost:8080](http://localhost:8080).

 ### Docker